doublesecretagency/craft-businesslogic/README.md

 ### Variables

-If you just need to get pull some data into your template, or want to run a quick process before handing an array (or string, or whatever) back to your template, then variables might be the way to go!
+If you just need to pull some data into your template, or want to run a quick process before handing an array (or string, or whatever) back to your template, then variables might be the way to go!

 ### Controllers